 Professor Miller is a scholar of the history, literature, religion, and archaeology of Ancient Israel in the First Temple Period.
 His books, Chieftains of the Highland Clans: A History of Israel in the 12th and 11th Centuries BC (2005), Oral Tradition in Ancient Israel (2011), and related articles made him a recognized authority on Early Israel.
 He is also greatly interested in Biblical Theology, having organized several conferences on the subject, and published Syriac and Antiochian Exegesis and Biblical Theology for the 3rd Millennium (2008), Covenant and Grace in the Old Testament: Assyrian Propaganda and Israelite Faith (2012), Between Israelite Religion and Biblical Theology: Essays on Archaeology, History, and Hermeneutics (2016), and Many Roads Lead East: Overtures to Catholic Biblical Theology (2016).
-His most recent book is The Dragon, the Mountain, and the Nations: An Old Testament Myth, Its Origins and Afterlives (2018), and he is working on an aesthetic commentary on the Song of Songs.
+His recent work has been on the rise of Yahwism: The Dragon, the Mountain, and the Nations: An Old Testament Myth, Its Origins and Afterlives (2018), and Yahweh: Origins of the Desert God (2021).
 Professor Miller has also worked in the interface of science and theology as recipient of two major grants, Religion and Science in Pastoral Ministry (www.atompluseve.com) and Science for Seminarians (www.scienceforseminaries.org).
 He is also active in Jewish-Christian and Muslim-Christian dialogue at the local and international levels.
-A practicing archaeologist, Professor Miller is a former member of the Board of Trustees of the American Schools of Oriental Research and serves on the Board of Control of the New American Bible for the United States Conference of Catholic Bishops.
+A practicing archaeologist, Professor Miller is a former member of the Board of Trustees of the American Schools of Oriental Research and serves as Chair of the Board of Control of the New American Bible for the United States Conference of Catholic Bishops.

 Syriac and Antiochian Exegesis and Biblical Theology for the 3rd Millennium